-The feedback of these organizations has been taken into consideration to assure the achievement of all
+The feedback of these organizations has been taken into consideration to assure the achievement of all "Labor Market Statistics" objectives which can be summarized in:

-- 1 Supporting decision and policy makers, researchers, and those who are interested in getting up-todate and comprehensive statistics related to the labor market in Saudi Arabia. - 2 Empowering public and private sectors to investigate the labor market changes and get use of them. - 3 Providing the academic sectors with the requirements of social and economic studies and research. - 4 Providing up-to-date statistics on: - Unemployment rate according to many variables.
+- 1 Supporting decision and policy makers, researchers, and those who are interested in getting up-todate and comprehensive statistics related to the labor market in Saudi Arabia. - 2 Empowering public and private sectors to investigate the labor market changes and get use of them. - 3 Providing the academic sectors with the requirements of social and economic studies and research. - 4 Providing up-to-date statistics on: - Unemployment rate according to many variables. - Unemployed individuals and labor force according to many variables. - Employment according to many variables. - Labor Force Participation rate and employment to working age population rate. - Average wages and average working hours. - Job seeking method, period of unemployment, and previous work and training experiences.